|Area||Hakodate city, Nanae town, Shikabe town, Yakumo town, Esashi town|

 We will meet the rest of the group around 1:00 pm at Hakodate Airport (HKD).
 Once everyone has joined the group, we will spend some time getting to know each other and having a briefing for our upcoming adventure program before heading to Mt.
 Hakodate, only 20 min away from the airport by private van.

 Mt.
-Hakodate, a symbol of Hakodate city, is known for its beautiful night view.
+Hakodate is known for its beautiful night view.
 Many tourists visit this place throughout the year.
 Mt.
 Hakodate is not only a popular tourist spot, but it also has abundant nature, including 800 types of natural plants.
-It is also possible to hike the mountain while looking down at historic buildings such as churches and temples in the Motomachi area.
+We will hike the mountain while enjoying the unique shape of Hakodate town.
 We can also see the Tsugaru Strait, which also marks the biogeographic boundary of the Blakiston’s Line.
 There are entirely different ecosystems between Hokkaido and the main island, Honshu.

-After the hike, we will take a cable car down to the mountain.
-With a 1-hour drive, we will arrive at our accommodation surrounded by the beautiful forest.
-Our hotel for the first night is located at the foot of Mt.
+After the hike, we will take a cable car down to the town.
+We will arrive at our accommodation for the next three nights in Onuma Quasi-National Park with a half-hour drive.
+You can overlook Mt.
 Komagatake, which you will hike on the next day.

 Today, we will go for a morning hike to Mt.
 Komagatake.
-This active volcano is a landmark of the Oshima Peninsula that spreads out in front of us.
+This active volcano is a landmark of the Onuma Quasi-National Park.
 Originally Mt.
 Komagatake was a cone-shaped active volcano like Mt.
 Fuji, but now it has become a unique square-shaped mountain due to repeated eruptions.

-We will start the hike for 1.5 hours (2km/1.25miles) from the middle part of Mt.
-Komagatake (500m/1640ft) to a place called “Horseback” (approximately 900 m/2952ft).
+We will start the hike for total of 3 hours (4km/2.5miles) from the middle part of Mt.
+Komagatake (500m/1,640ft) to a place called “Horseback” (approximately 900m/2,952ft) and down the same route.
 We will overlook Lake Onuma, which looks like it has been decorated with floating islands and spotted small mountains.
 By looking at the formation of the entire terrain of this volcanic ash zone, we will understand the geographical relationship between Onuma Quasi-National Park and “Funkawan,” which means volcanic bay.

 Enjoy one-plate lunch using local ingredients after descending from the mountain.
-In the afternoon, we will visit some farmers in Nanae town, the birthplace of Western agriculture in Hokkaido.
-Have a pleasant chat with the farmers and purchase their products like vegetables, meat, firewood, and even charcoal.
-We will use all of it for our tonight’s BBQ dinner at a cozy day campsite by the lake.
+In the afternoon, we will visit some farmers in Nanae town in the Onuma area, the birthplace of Western agriculture in Hokkaido.
+Have a pleasant chat with the farmers and get their products like vegetables, meat, firewood, and even charcoal.
+We will use all of it for tonight’s BBQ dinner at a cozy campsite by the lake.
 At dinner time, we will make our next day’s canoeing adventure plan with the canoe guide and do some gear checks and lessons after that.

 Our following day is a fantastic paddle for 3 hours from Lake Onuma to Lake Konuma.
 These lakes are full of floating islands and small mountains, which we saw from “the Horseback” at Mt.
 Komagatake on the day before.
 It is time to see how the canoe adventure we discussed with the guide last night works!

 In the afternoon, we will learn about the “Umami” taste and charm of the finest Japanese dashi kelp “Makombu” from a local fisher in Shikabe town.
 Japanese cuisine is healthy, and it is trendy worldwide recently.
 Japanese cuisine is based on “Dashi” stock, mainly made from Japanese kelp.
-The excellent nutritional balance of Dashi could be one of the reasons why Japanese cuisine was selected as UNESCO Intangible Cultural Heritage.
-We will learn how to make “dashi“, essential for Japanese cuisine.
+The excellent nutritional balance of Dashi could be one reason why Japanese cuisine was selected as UNESCO Intangible Cultural Heritage.
+We will learn how to make “dashi,“ essential for Japanese cuisine.
 To understand the essence of Dashi, we will take a short boat trip to visit a kelp breeding ground and a waterfall that supplies nutrients to the sea.
-After that, we will visit a kelp workshop and try to make true kelp dashi.
-Hop on a van and drive for 1 hour to Esashi, one of the most historical towns in Hokkaido.
-This evening, we will enjoy dishes with plenty of kelp and Dashi at a local restaurant.
+After that, we will see a kelp workshop and try to make true kelp dashi.

-After all the beautiful experiences, we head to JR Yakumo Station and say our goodbyes.
+After all the beautiful experiences, we head to JR Yakumo Station and say our goodbyes to the land of cultural interaction.